Azure/azure-openapi-validator/docs/rules.md

 The get operation should only return 200, also it should not be a long running operation.

 Please refer to [get-operation200.md](./get-operation200.md) for details.

-### ParametersInPointGet

-Point Get's MUST not have query parameters other than api version.

-Please refer to [parameters-in-point-get.md](./parameters-in-point-get.md) for details.

 ### GuidUsage